 Our approach to sustainable investing (SI) helps you integrate sustainability into your portfolio in a meaningful way at various levels.

 At Quoniam, we see it as our responsibility to help shape and develop sustainability in asset management.
-Our SI approach is of a high standard:

 - Since 2012, we have been committed to the Principles for Responsible Investment (PRI) and support various initiatives for sustainable investment.